CloudConfusion/skinny-bones-jekyll/_posts/2017-02-13-vlookup-is-basically-garbage.markdown

 This has now become a monologue.

-If you donÔÇÖt know what Vlookup does and how it works I shall tell you.
+If you don't know what Vlookup does and how it works I shall tell you.
- After which, never use it and use the other thing IÔÇÖm going to tell you again.
+ After which, never use it and use the other thing I‘m going to tell you again.
 Index Match (Match).
 If you do know what it does then just read it all anyway.
 I put secret knowledge in amongst the stuff you already know.
 Hidden in the white spaces.

 Below is our sample piece of data, which is a highly classified piece of documentation from my existing work.
- ItÔÇÖs part of the HR departments appraisal process.
+ It's part of the HR departments appraisal process.
 Only the top left part is the actual data table.
-The other sections are things IÔÇÖve put in to explain at you.
+The other sections are things I‘ve put in to explain at you.

 ![vlookup 1](https://cloudconfusionsa.blob.core.windows.net/blogimages/2017/Vlookupsucks1.jpg?resize=525%2C115)

-Value 1 and Value 2 are the things weÔÇÖre interested in finding out.
-However, for Vlookup, only worry about Value 1 as it canÔÇÖt handle 2 Values. (itÔÇÖs garbage)
+Value 1 and Value 2 are the things we're interested in finding out.
+However, for Vlookup, only worry about Value 1 as it can't handle 2 Values. (it's garbage)

-What Vlookup does for you is to pull the content out of a cell based on matching a row and an entered ┬ácolumn number so if you look at syntax above in the green highlighted cell at bottom right or along the bar at the top of the imagr.
+What Vlookup does for you is to pull the content out of a cell based on matching a row and an entered column number so if you look at syntax above in the green highlighted cell at bottom right or along the bar at the top of the imagr.
 The lookup_value is 102, the table_array is the bit in red and the col_index_number (number of columns from left) is 3.

-So in the sample above, VLookup returns in the highlighted green square ÔÇ£KitchenÔÇØ. ┬áItÔÇÖs the line with 102 in it and itÔÇÖs 3 along. ┬áBut what if my data isnÔÇÖt to the right of the Value IÔÇÖm using to search on?
-Well, then youÔÇÖre stuffed if youÔÇÖre using VlookupÔÇª you know why by now.
+So in the sample above, VLookup returns in the highlighted green square Kitchen.
+It‘s the line with 102 in it and it‘s 3 along.
+But what if my data isn't to the right of the Value I‘m using to search on?
+Well, then you‘re stuffed if you‘re using Vlookupª you know why by now.

 Time to bring in the competition. **Index Match Match**

-IÔÇÖll break it down into the 3 parts.
+I‘ll break it down into the 3 parts.
 Index first.

-INDEX is kind of like an even more crappy Vlookup on itÔÇÖs own.
+INDEX is kind of like an even more crappy Vlookup on it‘s own.
 You give it an array.
 In blue below.
 You then tell it how many rows to come down and then columns to go along and it returns the value.
-In this case itÔÇÖs 1,1 so would return Priscilla Desert.
+In this case it‘s 1,1 so would return Priscilla Desert.

 ![vlookup 2](https://cloudconfusionsa.blob.core.windows.net/blogimages/2017/Vlookupsucks2.jpg?resize=525%2C204)

-LetÔÇÖs give it a buddy.
+Let‘s give it a buddy.
 MATCH.
-With Match, you select a lookup Value (blue below), point it to an array (in red below) and then tell it how accurate a match you want with ÔÇØ -1ÔÇ│,ÔÇØ0ÔÇ│ or ÔÇ£1ÔÇØ in the last comma space.┬á<span style="font-size: 1rem;">Always use ÔÇ£0ÔÇØ for exact match. ┬áIt then returns the row or column number that it corresponds to.
+With Match, you select a lookup Value (blue below), point it to an array (in red below) and then tell it how accurate a match you want with ÔÇØ -1ÔÇ│,ÔÇØ0ÔÇ│ or ÔÇ£1ÔÇØ in the last comma space.Always use ÔÇ£0ÔÇØ for exact match. ┬áIt then returns the row or column number that it corresponds to.
 So in the below Match of Value 1 gives you 3.
-Third row down. ┬á(can you see whatÔÇÖs coming?)┬á</span>
+Third row down. ┬á(can you see what‘s coming?)┬á

 Column numbers are relative to the array area you select.
-So itÔÇÖs the third column in the array.
+So it‘s the third column in the array.
 Not the third in the sheet

 ![vlookup 3](https://cloudconfusionsa.blob.core.windows.net/blogimages/2017/Vlookupsucks3.jpg?resize=525%2C179)

-What about another MATCH┬ábecause youÔÇÖre wanting a value that goes left to right (columns) instead of up and down (rows)┬áWe got you covered buddy !
-Exactly the same as before. ┬áIn this below example, you get back ÔÇ£1ÔÇØ as itÔÇÖs the first column number that matches the number
+What about another MATCH┬ábecause you‘re wanting a value that goes left to right (columns) instead of up and down (rows)┬áWe got you covered buddy !
+Exactly the same as before. ┬áIn this below example, you get back ÔÇ£1ÔÇØ as it‘s the first column number that matches the number

 ![vlookup 5](https://cloudconfusionsa.blob.core.windows.net/blogimages/2017/Vlookupsucks4.jpg?resize=525%2C171)